-The Toronto Stock Exchange (the "TSX") has conditionally approved the listing of the Units of the ETFs.
-Listing of an ETF is subject to the ETF fulfilling all of the requirements of the TSX on or before January 12, 2023.
+The Toronto Stock Exchange (the "TSX") has conditionally approved the listing of the Units of HDIV and HUS (together the "New ETFs").
+Listing of a New ETF is subject to the New ETF fulfilling all of the requirements of the TSX on or before July 5, 2022.
+Units of HCAL are currently listed and trading on the TSX.